Blank Transport Browser Server Deno Bun

 /**

-* Object data such as metadata, context, and / or error data
+* Combined object data containing the metadata, context, and / or error data in a

 */